This guide will help you install the PS2 Slim Methylene – Complete (version with ESP32).

 https://darthcloud.itch.io/blueretro (please make a donation to the team behind this great work)

-The modified version of Blueretro v24.09 Beta for Methylene
+The modified version of Blueretro v24.11 for Methylene

 Blueretro HW2 – Methylene edition